MugeEtik/goit_automation-lesson1/README.md

-# GoIT Cypress Automation Master Project 🚀
+# GoIT Cypress Automation Lesson Notes and Homeworks 🚀

 This repository is a comprehensive showcase of my end-to-end automation journey at GoIT.
 It follows a professional modular architecture, covering everything from basic UI testing to advanced concepts like POM, API, and CI/CD.